-- 1. Critical thinking ability sufficient for clinical judgement. - 2.
-Interpersonal abilities sufficient to effectively interact with individuals, families, and groups from a variety of social, emotional, cultural, and intellectual backgrounds. - 3.
-Communication abilities sufficient for interaction with others in verbal and written form. - 4.
-Physical abilities sufficient to move from room to room and maneuver in small spaces. - 5.
-Gross and fine motor abilities sufficient to monitor and assess health needs. - 6.
-Auditory abilities sufficient to monitor and assess health needs. - Visual ability sufficient for observation and assessment necessary in respiratory care. - 8.
-Tactile ability sufficient for physical assessment.
+- 1. Critical thinking ability sufficient for clinical judgement. - Interpersonal abilities sufficient to effectively interact with individuals, families, and groups from a variety of social, emotional, cultural, and intellectual backgrounds. - Communication abilities sufficient for interaction with others in verbal and written form. - Physical abilities sufficient to move from room to room and maneuver in small spaces. - Gross and fine motor abilities sufficient to monitor and assess health needs. - 6.
+Auditory abilities sufficient to monitor and assess health needs. - Visual ability sufficient for observation and assessment necessary in respiratory care.

+8. Tactile ability sufficient for physical assessment.

 If a student believes that one or more of the standards cannot be met without accommodations or modification, the respiratory care program will determine whether or not accommodations can be reasonably made.
-A student should contact the dean of Health Programs for assistance.
+A student should contact the Respiratory Care program director for assistance.